2011 Indianapolis Colts season: Schedule

-In addition to their regular games with AFC South division rivals, the Colts played games against the AFC North and NFC South according to the NFL’s schedule rotation, and also played games against the Patriots and the Chiefs based upon finishing positions from 2010.
+In addition to their regular games with AFC South division rivals, the Colts played games against the AFC North and NFC South according to the NFL's schedule rotation, and also played games against the Patriots and the Chiefs based upon finishing positions from 2010.

+Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: at Houston Texans

 The Indianapolis Colts began their 2011 season at Reliant Stadium against the Houston Texans.
 For the first time since the 1998 season, Peyton Manning was not under the helm at quarterback and it was recently acquired Kerry Collins that would take his position.
 The game started very well for the Colts, opening up with an interception by Melvin Bullitt that allowed the Colts to take control.
 However, a three and out from the offense quickly gave the Texans the ball to drive down and score a field goal and take a 3–0 lead.
 Collins and the Colts offense was out of sync for much of the first quarter, fumbling two snaps and giving Houston the great field position inside of the Indianapolis 40-yard line.
 After the first quarter, the Texans held a commanding 17–0 lead and were firing on all cylinders.
 The second quarter continued Houston's dominance, with all three teams of the Colts failing to stop or to execute against the Texans.
 At halftime, the Colts trailed Houston 34–0, the largest deficit in the entire 58-year history of the franchise.
 The second half saw little action with both teams taking shorter drives and in some senses, running down the clock.
 The Colts scored their first and the only points scored in the second half with a Reggie Wayne touchdown from Collins in the fourth quarter.
 The Colts went on to lose to the Texans 34–7, their second straight season starting 0–1.